deislabs/bindle/docs/webassembly.md

 - The `bindle` section describes the bindle
 - The `parcel`s contain the labels for each parcel

-You can think of a bindle as a pallet of boxes, where the pallet itself has an invoice, and then each box on the pallet has a label identifying that box.

 To use our present parlance, each invoice describes an aggregate application, with each part of that application stored as a parcel.

 In the example above, the application is named `example/hello-world`.
-It contains only one parcel, a WASM module named `hello.wasm` and identified by the given SHA.
+It contains only one parcel, a WebAssembly module named `hello.wasm` and identified by the given SHA.

-> Note: SHAs in this document are for illustrative purposes only.
-They are truncated for text formatting.
+> Note: SHAs and sizes in this document are for illustrative purposes only.
+Most are fictional, and have been formatted for this document.

 Assume we have a client called `sg1` that can execute a simple command line program.
 And assume we have a Bindle server running at `example.com`.
 We might execute the above program like this: